 In February 1862, the fields surrounding the tavern, were transformed into the Federal army's main supply camp.
 During the battle, the tavern served as a field hospital, and, for a brief time, as Van Dorn's headquarters.
 Polly Cox, her son Joseph, his wife Lucinda, and the two youngest children, Elias and Franklin, stayed in the tavern's cellar during the battle.
 Although it was hit many times, once by a cannonball that hit the upper floor, the Tavern survived the battle intact.

 After the battle, the Federals used the tavern as a headquarters and military telegraph station, until it was burned around January, 1863 by Confederate guerrillas.
 Joseph Cox rebuilt the structure on the original foundations soon after the war's end.
 As hundreds of veterans and their families returned to the battlefield, Cox ran a small museum with battle artifacts hung on the walls.
 The structure went through a number of modifications and changes until it was transferred to the National Park Service on March 7, 1960.
 The structure has since been restored to its approximate wartime appearance.

 Two monuments sit on the Elkhorn Tavern grounds.
 These are the only monuments on the battlefield.
-The first monument placed on the battlefield (in the background of the photo to the left), in memory of the Confederate generals who were killed here - Benjamin McCulloch, James McIntosh & William Y. Slack, of the Missouri State Guard , was paid for by the people of Benton County, Arkansas and was dedicated in 1887.
-The Reunited Soldiery Monument (to the left in the photograph) was placed here by Confederate and Union veterans in 1889.
+The first monument placed on the battlefield (to the left in the photograph), in memory of the Confederate generals who were killed here - Benjamin McCulloch, James McIntosh & William Y. Slack, of the Missouri State Guard , was paid for by the people of Benton County, Arkansas and was dedicated in 1887.
+The Reunited Soldiery Monument (in the background of the photo to the right) was placed here by Confederate and Union veterans in 1889.
 It is one of the first Civil War monuments dedicated to the soldiers of both sides to be placed on any battlefield.